Episode 89 – Originally released January 2020

 An investigation by the Philadelphia Inquirer in 1999 uncovered a period of more than a decade from the mid ’80s to the late ’90s when 30% of reported crimes were classified as non criminal emergencies.
 At least two of the assaults committed by the center city rapist fell into this classification.
-DNA went untested, and a 911 call made the morning Shannon Schieber was murdered was considered to be “unfounded.”
+DNA went untested, and a 911 call made the morning Shannon Schieber was murdered was “unfounded.”

 Today the Philadelphia Police Department is an example of how to effectively support sexual abuse survivors, how to respectfully care for them and bring their attackers to justice.
 Sadly, it wasn’t always this way and that culture of hiding violent crimes, in many cases sexually violent crimes against women, may have contributed to the rape of a dozen women across two states.
-This is part one of a two part episode about the victims and survivors of the Center City Rapist.
+This is part one of a two-part episode about the victims and survivors of the Center City Rapist.

 Research sources for this episode include:

-- The Rape, Abuse and Incest National Network (RAINN)
+- The Rape, Abuse, and Incest National Network (RAINN)

 - The National Sexual Violence Resource Center

 - Serial Murder and the Psychology of Violent Crimes: Serial Killers and Serial Rapists Preliminary Comparison of Violence Typologies by Stacey Shipley & Bruce Arrigo